Understanding psoriasis: A guide to management

 Dermatology

-He completed his medical training at the University of Cambridge and the University of Oxford before undertaking his specialist training in London and Cambridge.
-After completing his dermatology training, he pursued a PhD at the St John’s Institute of Dermatology in London, studying the effects of lifestyle factors and genetics on psoriasis and its related health issues.
-He has received numerous national and international awards for his clinical and research work and has published over 15 peer-reviewed articles.
-He is frequently invited to present his findings at conferences worldwide.
+He completed his medical training at the University of Cambridge and the University of Oxford before undertaking specialist dermatology training in London and Cambridge.
+Following his dermatology training, he pursued a PhD at the St John’s Institute of Dermatology in London, focusing on the impact of lifestyle factors and genetics on psoriasis and its related health issues.

-Beyond clinical practice, he is committed to shaping and improving the landscape of dermatology and wider healthcare through his active roles in:
+Beyond clinical practice, Dr. Ramessur is committed to advancing dermatology and healthcare more broadly through active roles in several key national organisations, including:

-Therapeutics and Guidelines subcommittee: Developing recommendations for the field for treating skin conditions to ensure safe and effective patient care.
+• Therapeutics and Guidelines Subcommittee: Developing evidence-based recommendations for treating skin conditions to ensure safe and effective patient care.

 View Profile